Employer Tax Credits, Part 2

 Example #5

 Jan Jones owns Flagstaff Consulting, which is a subchapter S corporation.
-Flagstaff has 10 employees in addition to Jan, who pays herself $30,000 in W-2 wages (and $500,000 in dividend compensation).
-Her five consultants each make more than $200,000 per year in 2023.
+Flagstaff has 10 qualifying employees in addition to Jan, who pays herself $30,000 in W-2 wages (and $500,000 in dividend compensation).
+Her five consultant employees each make more than $200,000 per year in 2023.
 Her other five employees each earn between $50,000 and $90,000.
 Because 2023 was such a profitable year, Jan establishes a SEP plan and gives each employee a 10% contribution.
 In addition to a possible start-up credit, Flagstaff is also eligible for the employer contribution credit.
 How much will it be?

 Example #6